uvaai/pdp/_schedules/1 Computational Science/index.md

-# Python for Data Processing
+# Python for Data Processing (for the Minor Computational Science)

 University of Amsterdam / Programming Lab / 5082PFDP6Y

-**IMPORTANT: This course syllabus is not yet final, as some course components depend on the government measures that will be announced on August 13th.**
+**IMPORTANT: This course syllabus is not yet final.**

 ## Syllabus<br><small>Fall 2021</small>